K-Mridul/Kumar-Mridul-Website/README.md

 # Kumar-Mridul-Website
-A Singer Website made using HTML, CSS &amp; Javascript which involves Shopping Cart features like adding, removing and purchasing albums and goodies.
+Portfolio Website made using HTML, CSS & Javascript which involves Shopping Cart features like adding, removing and purchasing albums and goodies.

 The website has three pages of content: Home, About and Store.